-In the ongoing effort to effectively manage the trust, the Department spent much of the fiscal year laying the foundation for major changes that will have profound impacts on the future of the trust and the beneficiaries we serve.
+In the ongoing effort to effectively manage the trust, the Department spent much of this fiscal year laying the foundation for major changes that will have profound impacts on the future of the trust and the beneficiaries we serve.

-At the top of the Department's list of priorities is stabilizing department funding in light of the Nelson v.
-Hawaiian Homes Commission ruling and the end of the Act 14 settlement payments.
-This responsibility is a deliberate balancing act as the Department also strives to meet an ever growing beneficiary demand for homesteading opportunities.
+At the top of the list of priorities is stabilizing department funding in light of the Nelson v.
+Hawaiian Homes Commission ruling.
+In FY 2017, the Department received another record-setting appropriation of general funds from the State Legislature of \$23.9 million.